 The results were overwhelming in favor of improved sperm production after three months .

 Related Article: Best Ginger Supplements

 Ashwagandha is commonly used in ancient Indian medicine to boost testosterone and fertility.
-But the most extensive clinical trial took a look at how the male body reacted for exercise performance.
+But the most extensive clinical trial by the NIH took a look at how the male body reacted for exercise performance.